 To provide the Accounts and Audit Committee with the Internal Audit Charter and Internal Audit Strategy documents for approval following their recent review.
-The documents were previously updated in March 2014 in accordance with the Public Sector Internal Audit Standards and have recently been reviewed / updated to reflect a number of changes as outlined in Section 2 of the report.
+The documents were previously updated in March 2016 and have recently been reviewed and updated, in agreement with the Corporate Leadership Team, to reflect a number of changes as outlined in Section 2 of the report.